SmithsonianWorkshops/HydraResources/conda.md

 ### conda install tricks
 - Installing multiple items
   - `conda install mafft gblocks`
-  - “It is best to install all packages at once, so that all of the dependencies are installed at the same time.” https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-pkgs.html
+  - :star:“It is best to install all packages at once, so that all of the dependencies are installed at the same time.” https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-pkgs.html
 - Specifying program versions
   - `conda install mafft=7.2`
   - `=7.2` matches the most recent version starting with `7.2`